michellejlin/lava/README.md

 2. `Can't find annotation record "transcript:3D" referenced by "3D" Parent attribute`

 	Once again this error is due to an incorrect gff file.
-Make sure the gff file has every line with the correct ID= and Parent= , with the correct type (transcript, gene, CDS, etc.) For help formatting your gff files correctly you can look at the included example_reference.gff
+Make sure the gff file has every line with the correct ID= and Parent= , with the correct type (transcript, gene, CDS, etc.) For help formatting your gff files correctly you can look at the included example_reference.gff.

 3. `Exception in thread "main" htsjdk.samtools.SAMFormatException: Error parsing text SAM file.
 Empty field at position 9 (zero-based); File SC168.sam; Line 1081`

-	Make sure there are no special characters (dashes, underscores, etc.) in the reference genome name.````
+	Make sure there are no special characters (dashes, underscores, etc.) in the reference genome name.